garbados/jepsen-couchdb/readme.md

     ...and checksum passed!
     Reset.

-That `Got [id] by quorun!` line refers to a function in the check that has multiple nodes vote on their version of a doc.
+That `Got [id] by quorum!` line refers to a function in the check that has multiple nodes vote on their version of a doc.
 If no version has a majority, the function reports that getting the document failed.
 That's quorum.

 ## Right on time: Application Design